Table of Contents

 Global.asax and Default.aspx .NET 4 runtime related IPipeline and Middleware

-There are several strategies for migrating C# code to NET8, many of which can be read on, for instance, in official Microsoft docs.
-A quick and effective strategy is simply creating new NET8 projects (.csproj style) for each legacy project in the solution - and copy the code, one or more files at a time.
+There are several strategies for migrating C# code to .NET 10, many of which can be found in official Microsoft docs.
+A quick and effective strategy is simply creating new .NET 10 projects (.csproj style) for each legacy project in the solution and copying code one or more files at a time.

 This strategy will work especially well for smaller projects: